 The original inhabitants of Easter Island were Polynesian, and the culture they established on ‘Rapa Nui’ has left a unique and enduring legacy: giant stone figures with stylised faces dot the island in tribute to deceased community members.

 Crisscrossing large – and often inhospitable – regions of South America, the Qhapaq Ñan is a mega-network of routes linking key points in the Inca empire.
 The trans Andean routes were used primarily for trade and defence, but also for relaying information and ideas throughout the continent.

 Now, where to start?
-Plan your journey to one of these unmissable UNESCO World Heritage Sites with the help of our handpicked local experts by clicking the links above, or visit our destinations page.
+Plan your journey to one of these unmissable UNESCO World Heritage Sites with the help of our handpicked local experts by clicking the links above.